ECheynet/stationaryTests/README.md

 ## Summary
 The N-th order stationarity [1] of a random process is assessed using two tests.
 In the present submission, only the first and second-order stationarities are described.
 A random process is stationary at the first order if its mean does not change (significantly) with the time.
 Similarly, a random process is stationary at the second-order if its variance or standard deviation does not change (significantly) with the time.

-The livescript example considers the case of turbulet velocity time histories.
-Their statioanrity is assessed using two different approaches:
+The LiveScript example considers the case of turbulent velocity time histories.
+Their stationarity is assessed using two different approaches:
   - A non-parametric test [2] called reverse-arrangement test, which detects trends and classify the time as non-stationary if the trend is not negligible.
   - A parametric test based on moving-window functions that compare the instantaneous mean or standard deviation to the one obtained without any detrending.